dfols/Ultimate-Guide/README.md

 ### Common Commands

-`cd`: Change Directory.
+- `cd`: Change Directory.
 Use this to navigate through directories.

 ```sh
 cd Documents
 ```

-`ls`: List files and directories.
+- `ls`: List files and directories.
 Use this to view the contents of a directory.

 ```sh
 ls
 ```

-`pwd`: Print Working Directory - shows the current directory path.
+- `pwd`: Print Working Directory - shows the current directory path.

 ```sh
 pwd
 ```

-`mkdir`: Make a directory.
+- `mkdir`: Make a directory.
 Use this to create a new directory.

 ```sh
 mkdir my_directory
 ```

-`rmdir`: Remove an empty directory.
+-`rmdir`: Remove an empty directory.
 Use this to delete an empty directory.

 ```sh
 rmdir my_empty_directory
 ```

-`rm`: Remove files or directories.
+- `rm`: Remove files or directories.
 Use this to delete files or directories.

 ```sh
 rm file.txt
 ```

-`cp`: Copy files or directories.
+- `cp`: Copy files or directories.
 Use this to create a copy of files or directories.

 ```sh
 cp source.txt destination.txt
 ```

-`mv`: Move files or directories.
+- `mv`: Move files or directories.
 Use this to move files or directories to a new location.

 ```sh
 mv file.txt my_directory/
 ```

-`echo`: Display a line of text.
+- `echo`: Display a line of text.
 Useful for printing messages.

 ```sh
 echo "Hello, World!"
 ```

-`cat`: Display the content of files.
+- `cat`: Display the content of files.
 Use this to read the contents of a file.

 ```sh
 cat file.txt
 ```

-`grep`: Search for a specific pattern within a file.
+- `grep`: Search for a specific pattern within a file.
 Useful for searching within files.

 ```sh
 grep "hello" file.txt
 ```

-`sudo`: Execute a command with superuser permissions.
+- `sudo`: Execute a command with superuser permissions.

 ```sh
 sudo apt-get update
 ```

-`man`: Display the user manual for a command.
+- `man`: Display the user manual for a command.
 Useful to get more information about a command.

 ```sh
 man ls